Home / Use Cases / Ticket Triage

 Frequently asked questions

 What if the AI misclassifies a ticket?
-In the early weeks that will definitely happen.
-That’s why in the first weeks a human goes over the classifications, corrects obvious errors, and these corrections flow back into tuning.
-Only when the hit rate is stably above 90 percent for a category do we loosen the human-in-the-loop obligation for that category.
-Other categories remain under human supervision.
+In the early weeks, that will definitely happen.
+That’s why a human reviews the classifications during the first weeks, corrects obvious errors, and those corrections flow back into the tuning.
+Only once the hit rate is stable above 90 percent for a category do we relax the human-in-the-loop requirement for that category.
+All other categories remain under human supervision.

-Will Microsoft or OpenAI then read along with our tickets?
-When using Azure OpenAI in your own Azure tenant, the Microsoft Enterprise terms apply: your data is not used for training models, it stays in the chosen Azure region.
-Tickets with particularly sensitive content (HR matters, health data) can be filtered or anonymized before the AI processing.
+Will Microsoft or OpenAI be reading our tickets?
+With Azure OpenAI in your own Azure tenant, Microsoft’s enterprise terms apply: your data is not used to train models and stays in the Azure region you choose.
+Tickets with particularly sensitive content (HR matters, health data) can be filtered out or anonymised before AI processing.

 Do we need a new ticket system for this?
-No, if the existing one is API- or webhook-capable.
-Picture a 100-person company with Jira Service Management or Zammad — both can be connected without replacing the system.
-If, however, work is still done in a shared mailbox, that’s worth a separate pre-conversation: first ticket system, then triage automation.
+No — not if the existing one supports APIs or webhooks.
+Picture a 100-person company running Jira Service Management or Zammad: both can be connected without replacing the system.
+If, however, your team still works out of a shared mailbox, that’s worth a conversation of its own: ticket system first, triage automation second.

-How long until it shows up in daily work?
-In the first 4–6 weeks the changes are small and under observation — deliberately.
-Noticeable relief typically comes in the second to third month, once the classifier runs stably for the most common categories.
-Whoever promises “groundbreaking efficiency leaps” after just two weeks has either no human in the loop or no realistic understanding of the Mittelstand.
+How long until we notice it in daily work?
+In the first 4–6 weeks the changes are small and closely monitored — deliberately so.
+Noticeable relief typically arrives in the second to third month, once the classifier runs stably for the most common categories.
+Anyone promising “game-changing efficiency gains” after just two weeks either has no human in the loop or no realistic understanding of the mid-market.